National Aviation Accident Litigation Since 1968

 • Comair Flight 5191 – Lexington, Kentucky

 The firm also represented the flight crew of the Boeing 737 MAX aircraft that crashed near Addis Ababa, Ethiopia.
-In addition to major commercial airline disasters, the practice includes extensive experience in general aviation accident litigation.
+In addition to major commercial airline disasters, the practice includes substantial experience investigating and litigating general aviation accident cases.

 Investigation Informed by Aviation Experience

 Aviation cases turn on facts, data, and disciplined reconstruction.
-The firm maintains in-house investigative capability as part of its aviation practice.
+The firm maintains in-house investigative capability as part of its aviation practice so that accident circumstances, physical evidence, operational decisions, and technical issues can be evaluated independently and early.
 All three partners are certificated pilots, and the firm’s aviation resources support direct site access and operational assessment when appropriate.

 In prior Boeing 737 litigation involving United 585 and USAir 427, the firm conducted component-level examination of a rudder power control unit and developed a test apparatus to evaluate hydraulic performance as part of its analysis.